equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 - Examine the system, the assumptions and security requirements
 - Draw a DFD for the system
 - Document any assumptions you make
-- Prepare to present the model to the class
+- Take a picture of your DFD, share on Slack </br>and prepare to present the model to the class

 <hr>

 ⏰ Time boxed schedule (20m):

-- 5 minutes to discuss and clarify system
+- 3 minutes to discuss and clarify system
 - 15 minutes to create DFD
+- 2 minutes to take picture and share on Slack

 <hr>